 \section{Conclusions}

-This study highlights the importance of properly accounting for systematics as the local calibration, residual multiplicative shear bias, intrinsic alignment and cluster members dilution, redshift uncertainties and baryonic corrections in the context of a peak counts cosmological analysis with CFIS data.
-We perform a likelihood analysis on the sum of neutrino masses $\sum M_\nu$, the matter density parameter $\Omega_{\rm m}$ and the amplitude of the primordial power spectrum $A_{\rm s}$.
-With our data, $\Omega_\textrm{m}$ is the more constrained of the parameters and the one which is most impacted by the systematics.
-As a summary plot, we can look at Fig.~\ref{fig:summary} which shows the marginalised distributions for the 68\% confidence interval of the parameters depending on the studied case.
-On the one hand, we see that the baryonic corrections, the intrinsic alignment and the cluster member dilution shift this parameter to higher values.
-On the other hand, we see that a local calibration and a multiplicative shear bias $\Delta m = 0.007$ shift $\Omega_\textrm{m}$ to smaller values.
-Concerning $A_\textrm{s}$, we see that the baryonic correction, and the addition of $\Delta m$ shifts this parameter to higher values, whereas cutting the high SNR peaks shifts $A_\textrm{s}$ to a lower value.
-For $\sum M_\nu$, the parameter is not enough constrained to draw conclusions.
-More specifically, concerning the shear calibration, it is probable that a local one is preferred over a global one, as long as the error and standard deviation are small because it accounts for local effects of the catalogue.
-Nevertheless, some work has to be done to determine which size of calibration is the better one.
+This study highlights the importance of properly accounting for systematics, such as the local calibration, residual multiplicative shear bias, intrinsic alignment and cluster member dilution, redshift uncertainties, and baryonic corrections, in the context of a peak-count cosmological analysis with CFIS data.
+We performed a likelihood analysis on the sum of neutrino masses, $\sum M_\nu$, the matter density parameter, $\Omega_{\rm m}$, and the amplitude of the primordial power spectrum, $A_{\rm s}$.
+For this purpose, we used the CFIS-P3 catalog and the \texttt{MassiveNuS} N-body simulations because they have the advantage of providing us with a large set of cosmological models and different tomographic bins.
+First, we obtained constraints with simulations only to validate the methodology used to model the redshift uncertainty, baryonic feedback, intrinsic alignment, and cluster member dilution.
+We then used the CFIS-P3 data to quantify the effect of systematics on cosmological constraints.
+We remark that $\Omega_\textrm{m}$ is the parameter that is constrained the most and is the most impacted by the systematics.
+As a summary plot, Fig.~\ref{fig:summary}, which shows the marginalized distributions for the 68\% confidence interval of the parameters per studied case.
+On the one hand, the baryonic corrections, the intrinsic alignment, and the cluster member dilution shift this parameter to higher values.
+On the other hand, a local calibration and a multiplicative shear bias $\Delta m = 0.007$ shift $\Omega_\textrm{m}$ to smaller values.
+Concerning $A_\textrm{s}$, the baryonic correction and the addition of $\Delta m$ shifts this parameter to higher values, whereas cutting the high S/N peaks shifts $A_\textrm{s}$ to a lower value.
+For $\sum M_\nu$, the parameter is not constrained enough to allow for any conclusions to be drawn.
+More specifically, concerning the shear calibration, it is probable that a local one is preferred over a global one, as long as the error and standard deviation are small, because it accounts for the local effects of the catalog.
+Nevertheless, some work has to be done to determine which calibration size is the better one.
 We notice that using a calibration on $1$~deg$^2$ with a value of the residual multiplicative shear bias $\Delta m = 0.007$ shifts $\Omega_\textrm{m}$ by $-0.024$ ($-0.5 \sigma$) compared to the case in which a global calibration is applied.
-Choosing a reasonable calibration size and having a robust estimate of $\Delta m$ is important to have a better estimate of the constraints.
+Choosing a reasonable calibration size and having a robust estimate of $\Delta m$ is important for having a better estimate of the constraints.
 We note that the residual bias used here computed from image simulations neglected effects such as galaxy image blending.
 A more realistic estimate of $\Delta m$ is necessary for future analyses of CFIS weak-lensing data.